JamesLaverack/holepunch/README.md

 If you want to expose a different port on your router than the Kubernetes service port, you can map this with an annotation.
 Holepunch looks for annotations with the prefix `holepunch.port/`, followed by the service's port number.
 The value of this annotation is the desired external port.
+Note that annotations must have string YAML values, so the external port number must be templated as a string.

-For example, if a service exposes port 80, the annotation `holepunch.port/80: 3000` could be used.
+For example, if a service exposes port 80, the annotation `holepunch.port/80: "3000"` could be used.
 This would cause Holepunch to make a UPnP mapping from an external port 3000 to port 80 on the local network.

 ## Limitations